Who can administer

 - A 50ml infusion may be used if required (eg fluid restriction) but the residual volume in the infusion line must be flushed through at the same rate to avoid significant underdosing

-- However, where large loading doses are required in emergencies (e.g. 750microgram to 1000microgram) a minimum infusion time of 2 hours is suggested (ref 1)
+- However, in an emergency situation, where loading dose is given as a single dose (e.g. 750microgram to 1000microgram),a minimum infusion time of 2 hours is suggested (ref 1)

 - If using a two hour infusion time, protect infusion solution from light